json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 JSON Schema has proven to be a foundational block for creating higher-level tooling that is specific to the W3C Web of Things.
-As a notable example, the community has developed a tool that makes use of JSON Schema definitions inside Thing Descriptions to generate matching payloads for the purpose of stress and penetration testing.
+As a notable example, the community has developed a tool called [testbench](https://github.com/tum-esi/testbench) that makes use of JSON Schema definitions inside Thing Descriptions to generate matching payloads for the purpose of stress and penetration testing.

 Given the growing popularity of using JSON Schema to generate web-based forms, W3C Web of Things specifications can be used to automatically generate